Research

 The laser system includes a PRO-290-10 Primary Nd: YAG Laser, a INDI-40-10-HG Secondary Nd: YAG Laser, and a PSCAN-LG-24-EG Tunable DYE Laser.
 The imaging system includes a “Princeton Instruments” PM4-1024I-SB-FG-18-P46 Intensified CCD Camera and an “Andor” iStar DH334T Intensified CCD Camera.

-The platform enables PLIF and LII detection, which can be used to characterize the flame dynamics and soot/PAH characteristics at 1–100 bar.
+The platform enables PLIF and LII detection, which can be used to characterize the flame dynamics and soot/PAH characteristics for gaseous and liquid fuels at 1–200 bar.

 The platform includes a PILOT Supercomputing Platform (10 nodes, 4 TB memory) and a BUDA Supercomputing Platform (60 nodes, 12 TB memory), with over 3000 CPU cores and 20 GPU cards.